This is my second attempt at building a Horizontal Stabiliser after my building mentor recommended I use the standard

 30 degrees up and 20 degrees down.

 20th - 22th Jan 2011.
 Next up is the 2.5mm ply backing plates for the hinges on the spars.
-I fabricated these over the last couple of days.
+I fabricated these over the last couple

 And glued them into place in one hit along with the hinges.